DannyvanHolten/acf-gravityforms-add-on/readme.txt

 == Description ==

+Advanced Custom Field with which we can select Gravityforms.

 Finally the Advanced Custom Fields: Gravityforms Add-on is available on the WordPress plugin repository!

 == Installation ==